 Scientist Carla Wytrykush at Syncrude’s end-pit lake demonstration project, Base Mine Lake.

 We are currently researching additional technologies that could be used to supplement existing tailings remediation methods.
 These include:

-This method, studied since the late 1980s, mixes FFT with clay overburden to create a fully functional surface that can be walked or driven upon, and used for terrestrial reclamation.
+This method, studied since the late 1980s, mixes FFT with overburden (from mining operations) to create a fully functional surface that can be walked or driven upon, and used for terrestrial reclamation.
 A small-scale demonstration pilot plant operated in 2014 and 2015, with a field prototype in operation in 2018.
-Deposit monitoring continues and results so far are promising.
-Research continues and a large-scale demonstration came on-line in 2019.
+Results are promising and we are evaluating opportunities for a commercial demonstration.

 FFT CLAY TREATMENT

 As it consolidates, FFT releases water at a very slow rate due to the strong affinity between clay surfaces and water.
 Lab-scale demonstrations in our research centre however have successfully enlarged the size of the clay particles and treated them so they repel – instead of attract – water.
 This could potentially provide an additional tailings treatment process.
 A field trial is underway.

 Tailings co-deposition places two or more tailings products in a mined-out pit with limited to no intentional mixing.
 We have performed laboratory scale tests to study several different combinations and, based on the positive results so far, we are evaluating opportunities to implement co-deposition at a larger scale.
 With continued demonstrated success, the technology could add an alternative fluid tailings treatment technology that may accelerate reclamation and closure activities.